Research, insights and comparisons

 Summary: the best software to manage investment portfolios

 An aspect we haven’t touched upon, which is essential, is to ensure any portfolio investment management software you work with supports the asset classes you need.
-Whether you’re trading equities, fixed income, funds, derivates, alternatives, etc, your system must support them.
+Whether you’re trading equities, fixed income, funds, derivatives, alternatives, etc, your system must support them.

 Finally, to recap what we’ve covered in this article: